Yiannis128/neovim-config/README.md

-# neovim-config
+# Yiannis NEOVIM Config

-Private neovim conf
+This is my NeoVim config that turns neovim from a tool to a gigachad tool.

 # Instructions

 Follow Plug instructions to get it setup.

 Run `:PlugInstall` to install all the plugins.